The enhanced X-ray Timing and Polarimetry mission -- eXTP for launch in 2030: Scientific objectives of the eXTP mission

 WP5 demonstrates the roles eXTP may play in the fast rising time-domain and multi-messenger astronomy through its advanced instruments.
 Key science topics include: (1) probing gravitational wave (GW) counterparts such as neutron star/black hole mergers and extreme mass-ratio inspirals (EMRIs) to constrain neutron star equations of state and black hole spins, studying SMBHs via X-ray timing and Fe $K_{\alpha}$ line diagnostics, and exploring gamma-ray burst (GRB) physics through polarization measurements to distinguish synchrotron versus photospheric emission mechanisms and test quantum gravity effects via X-ray polarimetry; (2) investigating magnetar bursts, FRBs, and long-period radio transients to unravel magnetic field dynamics and emission origins; (3) monitoring tidal disruption events (TDEs) to understand super-Eddington accretion and relativistic jet formation; and (4) observation of core-collapse supernovae, TeV-active galactic nuclei, and potential neutrino-associated transients.

 WP6 showcases that eXTP, as a very powerful observatory for astrophysics, will provide observations of unprecedented quality on a variety of galactic and extragalactic objects.
-The observatory science objectives may include: characterizing stellar coronae and transient phenomena such as flares and coronal mass ejections, probing magnetic turbulence and particle acceleration in supernova remnants and pulsar wind nebulae, investigating accretion physics across diverse systems (CVs, XRBs, AGNs), exploring super-Eddington accretion in ultraluminous X-ray sources (ULXs), and advancing X-ray pulsar-based timing techniques.
+The observatory science objectives may include: characterizing stellar coronae and transient phenomena such as flares and coronal mass ejections, probing magnetic turbulence and particle acceleration in supernova remnants and pulsar wind nebulae, investigating accretion physics across diverse systems (e.g., Cataclysmic Variables (CVs), X-ray binaries (XRBs), Active Galactic Nuclei (AGNs)), exploring super-Eddington accretion in ultraluminous X-ray sources (ULXs), and advancing X-ray pulsar-based timing techniques.